By Beth Brelje

 In Westfall Township, plans are being finalized on the new CNG fueling station that will sell compressed natural gas at the current Go 24 gas station.
 This will provide fuel for natural gas- powered vehicles.

 Osterberg said he is meeting with firms that want to relocate in Pike County.
 One company, interested in Milford Township, would bring an additional 50 jobs he said.
 A business has discussed developing a new medical facility in Lehman Township.
 Another firm is researching bringing a facility with 50 to 60 engineering jobs to Pike, Osterberg said.

 And an announcement is expected soon about a medical facility that plans to relocate to the Milford region, bringing more jobs.

 "Things are happening," Osterberg said.
 "I see a bright future for Pike."

-Page 2 of 2 - But there are some problems.
+But there are some problems.